XeniaOhmer/multisense_consistency/README.md

 # multisense_consistency

-This repository accompanies the paper "Separating form and meaning: Using self-consistency to quantify task understanding across multiple senses".
+This repository accompanies the publication:

+Xenia Ohmer, Elia Bruni, and Dieuwke Hupkes.
+"Separating form and meaning: Using self-consistency to quantify task understanding across multiple senses".
+Proceedings of the 3rd Workshop on Natural Language Generation, Evaluation, and Metrics (GEM).
+Association for Computational Linguistics.

 The different senses (here: translations) of the tasks were generated with *translate.py*.
 The translations can be found in the folder *translations_gpt-3.5-turbo*.